 - Press into a greased 8-in. square baking dish.
-Bake at 350° for 20 minutes or until lightly browned.
+Bake at 350° until lightly browned, about 20 minutes.

 - Meanwhile, in a small bowl, beat eggs and brown sugar until blended.
 Beat in vanilla.
 In a small bowl, combine the baking powder, salt, and remaining flour; gradually add to egg mixture.
 Stir in apricots and nuts.
 Pour over crust.

-- Bake at 350° for 30 minutes or until set.
+- Bake at 350° until set, about 30 minutes.
 Cool on wire rack.
 Dust with confectioners' sugar; cut into bars.

 Nutrition Facts1 each: 197 calories, 9g fat (4g saturated fat), 42mg cholesterol, 121mg sodium, 28g carbohydrate (18g sugars, 1g fiber), 3g protein.